3.8.3 Forced Marriages

 5. Forced Marriage and Child Protection

 A forced marriage of a young person under the age of 18 is a child protection issue, because it is likely to cause Significant Harm.
 In addition it should be noted that the Home Office definition of domestic abuse from March 2013 applies from 16 years and over.
 It impairs a young person's health and development; it may also involve underage sex or rape.
 Young people taken out of school to be married overseas suffer the loss of educational opportunities.
 As their marriages are not recognised in the UK many are kept overseas until they turn sixteen.
 Some young women may not be allowed to return home until they become pregnant, thus making it even more difficult for them to escape the relationship.
 Some may give birth whilst abroad and may be forced to return to England without their newborn child, until the Indefinite Leave To Remain has been completed.
-See also Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure and Sexual Exploitation Procedure.
+See also Children from Abroad, including Victims of Modern Slavery, Trafficking and Exploitation Procedure and Child Sexual Exploitation Procedure.

 Those young people who feel unable to go against the wishes of their parents may suffer emotionally, often leading to depression and self-harm.
 Young people with disabilities or mental health problems are more vulnerable to the pressures of forced marriage.
 They are less likely to be able to give informed consent.